lklok66/ice/distribution/src/icesl/README-bin.txt

 Ice for Silverlight has been extensively tested on:

-- Windows XP x86 with Internet Explorer 6.0
+- Windows XP x86 with Internet Explorer 6.0 and FireFox 3.0

 Compiler